NikhilKartha5/Dysgraphia-Detection/README.md

 - Python, Flask, TensorFlow, Google Gemini AI

 ## License
-Released under the GPL.
+Released under the MIT License.
 See LICENSE for details.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.